 This post won’t have any pretty pictures or anything like that, but I just wanted to take a few moments to encourage you to think about organ donation and discuss it with your family.

 During my years as a critical care nurse too many times, traumatic injuries resulted in brain death.
 Brain death in itself is so difficult for family members to deal with.
 But this is the time the organ donor coordinator has to approach the family.
 It’s hard to talk to families when they hear the topic out of the blue and have to discuss it for the first time ever.

 Many family members just can’t or won’t discuss it at all.
 Some need to be approached several times before they can make a decision.
 It’s a very difficult time for all involved.

-You can check the box on your driver’s license, but it’s still ultimately up to the next of kin to make the decision of organ donation at the time.
+You can check the box on your driver’s license, but it’s still ultimately up to the next of kin to decide on organ donation at the time.
 The little red heart at the bottom of a driver’s license is the person’s agreement to be an organ donor.

-So you can see why it’s so important for people to make their personal wishes known to their family members.
-It makes it so much easier to have a conversation about organ donation if the family already knows that the patient wanted to be an organ donor.
+So you can see why it’s so important for people to make their wishes known to their family members.
+It makes it so much easier to have a conversation about organ donation if the family already knows that the patient wants to be an organ donor.

 My driver’s license is checked to be an organ donor.
 It has a little red heart bottom right.
 I hope that my family will honor my wishes at the time if I am a candidate for donation.